Lapsing permit – Family reunification or asylum (the Immigration Service)

 Questions and answers

-Your residence permit will automatically lapse if you no longer have a residence in Denmark - that is, if you sell your home or terminate the rental contract of your home, and you are no longer registered at a Danish address in The Civil Registration System (CPR) – and you leave Denmark.
+Your residence permit will automatically lapse if you no longer have a residence in Denmark - that is e.g., if you sell your home or terminate the rental contract of your home, and you do not intend to return to Denmark.

 If you keep a residence in Denmark there are rules for how long you may leave the country without losing your residence permit.